Electronic Money Institution (EMI) Licenses In The DIFC

 Actual capital required will depend on the nature, quantum of business and forecasted annual expenditure, as per the financial model of the proposed firm.

-There are three components of capital considered – base capital, risk-based capital and expense-based capital.
+There are two components of capital considered – base capital and expense-based capital.
+For Money Service Businesses, the Transaction-based Capital is also considered, and in our experience can be the highest of the three.
 For smaller firms, expense-based capital is usually the highest, and can be around US$ 700,000 for a Payment Service Provider that issues Stored Value cards.

 The application process